tamasbence/Javatar-ris-2016_2/README.md

 # ris-2016
 Instructors' repository for the home assignments of the SWSV 2016 course.
+This repository will be updated for future phases of the assignment.

 Structure:
 - **doc**: Documentations related to the RIS system